vicky-nagendra-428/SeleniumJavaGauge/README.md

 This is a template to get started with a Gauge project that uses Selenium as the driver to interact with a web browser.

+## To install gauge

+    brew install gauge

+## To install required plaugins

+    Java plugin : gauge --install java
+    html reports : gauge --install html-report

+## Adding gauge plug in on intelliJ

+    Search for gauge plugin, install it and restart intelliJ

 ## Installing this template

     gauge --install java_maven_selenium